 Published on Track Their Vote here

 This bill requires a permit in order to purchase any firearm.
 A ‘permit to purchase’ is valid for 90 days and only one permit for handgun and one permit for long gun may be acquired in any 30-day period.
 Provides process for appealing denial of a permit.
-Requires firearms be trigger locked or be in a locked container any time they are not being carried or within reach, requires reporting loss or theft of a firearm within 24 hours of when the owner ‘knows or should have known’ of the loss or theft, bans detachable magazines with capacity over five rounds, requires background check to purchase ammunition and limits ammunition purchase to 20 rounds per month, with exception for ammunition purchased and used at a shooting range, mandates a 14-day wait AND a positive result of background check to purchase firearms.
+Requires firearms be trigger locked or be in a locked container any time they are not being carried or within reach, requires reporting loss or theft of a firearm within 24 hours of when the owner ‘knows or should have known’ of the loss or theft, bans fixed and detachable magazines with capacity over five rounds with exceptions for .22 caliber and lever action tube magazines, requires background check to purchase ammunition and limits ammunition purchase to 20 rounds per month, with exception for ammunition purchased and used at a shooting range, mandates a 14-day wait AND a positive result of background check to purchase firearms.

 Personal Choice and Responsibility

 Laws already exist to prosecute those who allow firearms to fall into the wrong hands; a new requirement specifying exactly how owners must secure them is not needed.

 Under this bill if a firearm is stolen and the owner returns home and does not notice it stolen for two days, they are guilty of a crime because they “should have known.”
 Limiting firearm and ammo purchases is an attempt to remove rights from all, rather than focusing on the tiny number who are the problem.

 No reputable research has ever shown that permits to purchase firearms or background checks for purchasing ammunition have decreased crime.
 The majority of criminals do not acquire their guns at gun stores, so background checks and permits will not affect them in any way.
 This would only affect those who follow the law, and they are not any part of the problem this purportedly intends to solve.